AyushMishraa/BLocker-Master/README.md

 # BLocker-Master
-This is an adblocker extension
+This is an adblocker extension.